IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 <br clear="all">

 #### 1:54.6.3.2 Notification Manager
-* Document Metadata Broker will most likely be grouped with a Resource Notification Broker creating a Notification Manager able to manage both mobile and non-mobile subscriptions.
+* Document Metadata Notification Broker will most likely be grouped with a Resource Notification Broker creating a "Notification Manager" able to manage both mobile and non-mobile subscriptions.
 The Notification Manager receives all subscriptions and sends all the notifications in this infrastructure.
 In this configuration is likely that the set of subscriptions created by Resource Subscription [ITI-110] and Document Metadata Subscribe [ITI-52] may be unique and shared among DSUB and DUSBm broker actors.

 <figure>
 {%include model_DSUB.svg%}